 The two Dragonflies return, here partly obscured by the folded wings of Skyraiders and Panthers.

-While the sleek jet-powered Grumman F9F Panther was retired after the war in Korea, the rugged piston engined, propeller driven Douglas A-1 Skyraider, which first flew at the end of the Second World War, continued in service to provide air cover during rescues of downed airmen in Vietnam.
+While the sleek jet-powered Grumman F9F Panther was retired after the war in Korea, the rugged piston engined, propeller driven Douglas A-1 (originally AD) Skyraider, which first flew at the end of the Second World War, continued in service to provide air cover during rescues of downed airmen in Vietnam.